Weckyy702/RaychelScript/README.md

 * Dependencies
   * RaychelCore
   * RaychelLogger
+  * RaychelMath

 * Compiler support
-  * I have tested GCC 11.1.0 on linux 5.14 and MSVC on Windows 10.
+  * I have tested GCC 11.1.0 on linux 5.15 and MSVC on Windows 10.
   * Clang seems to have trouble with the STL ranges library from libstdc++.

 * GNU/Linux